-The aviation system is highly interconnected and sophisticated and made up of people and technology, meaning that the consequences of shutdown and restart are not completely predictable.
+The aviation system is highly interconnected, sophisticated and made up of people and technology, meaning that the consequences of shutdown and restart are not completely predictable.
 Organizations will need to prepare good communications and decision-making strategies, using personnel expertise, data, information and good internal and external coordination.

-The survey asked a series of questions related to change management to help determine how well organizations' processes and systems kept pace with COVID-19-related changes to company operations.
+The survey asked a series of questions related to change management to help determine how well organizations processed - and systems kept pace with -COVID-19-related changes to company operations.

-In the ESAF and WACAF regions, 28 percent of the operators indicated that the change management process was applied across their entire company without exception.
-Thirty-three percent performed independent assessments as required.
-However, 39 percent of those surveyed felt that the change management process was inconsistently applied across the company.
+Some 37 percent of the operators indicated that the change management process was applied across their entire company without exception.
+Another 40 percent performed independent assessments as required.
+However, 23 percent of those surveyed felt the change management process was applied inconsistently or with minimal consultation.